rob450-soccer/RCSSServerMJ/doc/source/user/agent_protocol.rst

 Agent Protocol
 ==============

-This chapter describes the communication protocol used to exchange information between the simultion server and agents.
+This chapter describes the communication protocol used to exchange information between the simulation server and agents.
 The communication protocol is separated into Perceptors - which represent information an agent can receive - and Effectors - which represent information an agent can send.

 When using the :ref:`Simulation Server <sim-server>`, information exchange is realized via its TCP/IP based :ref:`network protocol <sim-server_network-protocol>` using specific :ref:`message formats <sim-server_message-formats>`.
-In case of the :ref:`Managed Simuation <managed-sim>`, information is typically exchanged using simple Python data objects.
+In case of the :ref:`Managed Simulation <managed-sim>`, information is typically exchanged using simple Python data objects.

 .. _agent-protocol_perceptors: